 How to Assign Drive Letter to USB Drive with 3rd Party Tool

-Besides Windows Disk Management utility, you can also change the USB drive letter with AOMEI Partition Assistant.
+Besides the Windows Disk Management utility, you can also change the USB drive letter with AOMEI Partition Assistant.

-As a partition manager for Windows user, AOMEI Partition Assistant Standard is free partition software for personal and commercial use.
+As a partition manager for Windows users, AOMEI Partition Assistant Standard is free partition software for personal and commercial use.
 It serves more than two million users and helps them to solve all kinds of partition and hard drive issues.
-Let me see check how it works on assigning a drive letter to USB drive easily and safely.
+Let me see check how it works on assigning a drive letter to a USB drive easily and safely.

 Step1: Download the freeware, install and open it;

-Step2: Select and right-click the removable USB drive, choose the Advanced feature, and tick the Change Drive Letter button on the following screen.
+Step2: Select and right-click the removable USB drive, choose the Advanced feature and tick the Change Drive Letter button on the following screen.

-Step3: In the next screen, you can change drive letter as per your requirements by clicking the New Drive Letter, and all other drive letters can be chosen except for those which have already been taken up.
-Here we will change H partition to G partition.
+Step3: In the next screen, you can change the drive letter as per your requirements by clicking the New Drive Letter, and all other drive letters can be chosen except for those which have already been taken up.
+Here we will change the H partition to the G partition.
 Then click OK to continue the following procedure.
 Note, if you are choosing None, the current drive letter will be removed.

 Step 4: Check the Pending Operations and if there is no problem, just click Apply to finish the operation.